department-of-veterans-affairs/vets-website/content/pages/education/advanced-training-and-certifications/flight-training.md

 ### Who’s covered?

 Anyone who qualifies for any of the GI Bill programs. <br />
-**Exception:** You aren't covered if you’re using Survivors’ and Dependents’ Educational Assistance (DEA).
+**Exception:** You aren’t covered if you’re using Survivors’ and Dependents’ Educational Assistance (DEA).

 </div>